bentoml/BentoML/docs/source/concepts/bento.rst

 Bentos
 ======

-A :ref:`Bento <reference/core:bentoml.Bento>` is an archive containing all essential components - source code, models, data files, and dependency configurations - required for running a user-defined :ref:`BentoML Service <reference/core:bentoml.Service>`.
+A :ref:`Bento <reference/core:bentoml.Bento>` is a format containing all essential components - source code, models, data files, and dependency configurations - required for running a user-defined :ref:`BentoML Service <reference/core:bentoml.Service>`.
 It is the standardized distribution unit in the BentoML ecosystem.